 Rip and replace approaches

 In contrast to gradual, continuous modernization, rip and replace application modernization strategies involve completely replacing your legacy system with a new one.
-This approach is suitable for applications that are outdated, difficult to maintain, or no longer meet business requirements.
+This application modernization process is suitable for applications that are outdated, difficult to maintain, or no longer meet business requirements.
 Such solutions can be approached in two ways:

 5. Rebuilding